 p.m.- 3:00 p.m.

-The Natatorium swim lesson program is divided into a set or session of group
+The Natatorium swim lesson program is divided into several sessions of group

 lessons.
 Regardless of age or swim level, each session will consist of ten (10)